notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *Tip*:  It is possible to select and copy a rectangular selection of data from the **Search results** window.
 This is done using the usual Shift+Alt+arrow keys or by holding Alt+LeftClick and dragging with the mouse.
 This is really only practical when using the *Ctrl+c* method of copying; *RightClick* > **Copy Selected Line(s)** only copies entire lines, and this copy will only copy the single full line at the top/bottom of the column block.

+New in v7.9.6 is the ability to copy a list of the files that contained hits from past searches.
+The **Copy Pathname(s)** context menu command will copy to the clipboard the full pathnames of all files appearing in **Search results**.

 ##### Other commands

 There are some commands that don't need a lot of explanation; these are: